Image Encoding#

 Concepts of Sampling Rate, Bit Rate, Frames, and Fields#

-The number of bits required to display video per second is called the bit rate, also known as the data rate.
-The calculation formula is bit rate = width height bit depth frames per second.
-For example, if no type of compression is used, a video at 30 frames per second, with 24 bits per pixel, and a resolution of 480x240 will require 82,944,000 bits/second or 82.944 Mbps (30x480x240x24).
+.
+For example, if we do not use any type of compression, a video at 30 frames per second, 24 bits per pixel, and a resolution of 480x240 will require 82,944,000 bits/second or 82.944 Mbps (30x480x240x24).

 In video sampling, a complete image obtained through progressive scanning is called a frame, with a typical frame rate of 25 frames (PAL) or 30 frames per second (NTSC).
-When interlaced scanning (odd and even lines) is used, a single frame image is divided into two fields, with typical field frequencies of 50Hz (PAL) or 60Hz (NTSC).
+When interlaced scanning (odd and even lines) is used, a frame image is divided into two fields, with a typical field frequency of 50Hz (PAL) or 60Hz (NTSC).
 This technique was proposed by engineers in the early days to double the perceived frame rate of displays without consuming additional bandwidth.
 This technique is called interlaced video; it essentially sends half of the screen in one frame and the other half in the next frame.

 Introduction to H264#